ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

 The `ApplicationCall` provides access to two main properties [`ApplicationRequest`](/servers/requests.html) and [`ApplicationResponse`](/servers/responses.html).
 As their names indicate, they correspond to the incoming request and outgoing response.
-In addition to these, it also provides an `ApplicationEnvironment`, and some useful functions to help response to client requests.
+In addition to these, it also provides an `ApplicationEnvironment`, and some useful functions to help respond to client requests.
 Given that pipelines can be executed asynchronously, `ApplicationCall` also represents the logical execution context with `Attributes` to pass data between various parts of the pipeline.